renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Nvidia/integrations-nvidia-system-assist.md

 ---
-title: Integrate NVIDIA System-Assist with Langflow
+title: Integrate NVIDIA System-Assist with Aiexec
 slug: /integrations-nvidia-system-assist
 ---

 :::important
-This component is only available for Langflow users with NVIDIA GPUs on Windows systems.
+This component is only available for Aiexec users with NVIDIA GPUs on Windows systems.
 :::

 The **NVIDIA System-Assist** component enables interaction with NVIDIA GPU drivers through natural language prompts.